The impact of abstract and object tags on image privacy classification: Introduction

 Previous works have demonstrated that people associate diverse words with both abstract and concrete concepts when annotating images~\cite{tater2024evaluating_semantic_relations_in_predicting_textual_labels}.
 However, very little research has examined how the abstractness of tags influences the performance of classifiers, specifically for image privacy.
-The most relevant work to ours~\cite{galfre2019exploring_abstract_concepts} showed that the image privacy classifier achieves the best performance when taking as input the combination of abstract and concrete tags.
+The most relevant work to ours~\cite{galfre2019exploring_abstract_concepts} showed that the image privacy classifier achieves the best performance with a combination of abstract and concrete tags.
 Yet, this work utilised tags that users assigned to images when posting them on social media.
-However, user tags are unstructured, sparse and are rarely available~\cite{Tonge_Caragea_2020_image_priv_pred_using_deep_nn}, which restricted the previous discussion of abstractness~\cite{galfre2019exploring_abstract_concepts} to a single dataset, with only a small number of tags per image.
+However, user tags are rarely available~\cite{Tonge_Caragea_2020_image_priv_pred_using_deep_nn}, which restricted the previous discussion of abstractness~\cite{galfre2019exploring_abstract_concepts} to a single dataset with only a small number of tags per image.
 Moreover, user tags significantly differ from automatically generated deep tags~\cite{Zhao_2022_privacyalert, Tonge_Caragea_2020_image_priv_pred_using_deep_nn}, thereby limiting the scalability and applicability of these findings to future research.